Oekn5w/horizon-load-remover/README.md

 Download the latest Zip archive from the Releases section (or clone the repository).
 All you need is in the `files` subdirectory.

-### Python OBS Script
+### Lua OBS Script

 [OBS documentation on this part](https://obsproject.com/wiki/Getting-Started-With-OBS-Scripting)
 * In OBS go to `Tools` -> `Scripts`
-* Go to the `Python Settings` tab
-* Enter the path to your Python installation (where the Python executable is, don't include the executable itself)

-Now for the script itself:
-* Go back to the `Scripts` tab
-* Load the script `socketWrapper.py` that is found in the `files` directory
+* Load the script `socketWrapper.lua` that is found in the `files` directory
-* Adjust settings if needed (not available in current state, default settings hardcoded)
+* Adjust settings if needed.
+The default values are for when Live Split is run on the same PC as OBS.
 * Check the OBS Hotkeys under `File` -> `Settings` -> `Hotkeys`, they should list `LiveSplit Server pause GT` and `LiveSplit Server unpause GT` at the end of the first section.
 If they are, the script is installed correctly.

 You don't need to assign any hotkeys, but you could do so temporarily to check if the script is connected to LiveSplit (make sure you have the LiveSplit Server component started).

-The hotkeys you set get removed when you reload the script.
+The script is also available for Python and is feature-equivalent, but requires an extra Python installation.
+Hotkeys are called `PY: LiveSplit Server pause GT` and `PY: LiveSplit Server unpause GT`.

 ### Advanced Scene Switcher